Will Smith’s story has a before and after, of course. But as I read Will, the Fresh Prince theme kept coming to my head.

-In I Love Jesus, But I Want to Die, Sarah J. Robinson offers readers an honest, Christian perspective on wrestling with mental health challenges.
-Specifically, she shares her experiences with depression and suicidal thoughts.
+In I Love Jesus, But I Want to Die, Sarah J. Robinson offers readers an honest, perspective on wrestling with mental health challenges when you’re a person of faith.
+Specifically, she shares her experiences as someone who has dealt with depression and suicidal thoughts.

 I’m thankful that Robinson discusses medication and therapy in a positive light.
-In certain religious circles, when mental health issues arise, the traditional thing to do is to tell people to “pray on it”—and nothing more.
-Yet believing in God isn’t enough, when human beings need solutions for the challenges in our very real, very human lives.
-Furthermore, He provided us with wisdom enough to have created mental health supports.
+In certain religious circles, when mental health issues arise, people like to tell others to “pray on it”—and nothing more.
+Yet believing in God doesn’t always seem like enough to ease a person’s pain.
+Not when human beings need solutions for the challenges in our very real, very human lives.
+As someone who believes in God, I also believe that He provided human beings with the ability to produce mental health supports such as qualified therapists and medication.
 We have every right to pursue them when necessary.

-Overall, I Love Jesus, But I Want to Die takes a thoughtful approach to mental health challenges.
-People in the church who are and are not affected by such issues should give it a read.
+I Love Jesus, But I Want to Die was somewhat painful for me to read.
+But it was also quite beautiful.
+Above all, I’m thankful for the fact that it takes a thoughtful approach to mental health challenges.
+People in the church who are and are not affected by these issues should definitely give it a read.

 In The Making of Biblical Womanhood: How the Subjugation of Women Became the Gospel Truth, Beth Allison Barr takes a stand against the Evangelical status quo’s ideas regarding Biblical femininity.
 An Evangelical herself, she confronts a truth many are intent on ignoring: men’s power in certain churches rests on folks’ commitment to misinterpreting scriptures.
 The truth has the power to change religious power structures, and for many, this reality remains uncomfortable.